 Bennett Faber

-DELIVERING CORRECT FITS AND SIZES CAN DRASTICALLY REDUCE THE NUMBERAMOUNT OF RETURNS.
+DELIVERING CORRECT FITS AND SIZES CAN DRASTICALLY REDUCE THE NUMBER OF RETURNS.
 HERE ARE SOME TECHNOLOGY COMPANIES THAT ALLOW RETAILERS TO ACHIEVE THIS

 For fashion retailers, providing well-fitting clothes has long played a vital role.
 But in the fast-growing industry of e-commerce, proper fit has become an imperative.
 Size-based returns cost online retailers millions of dollars annually.
 Not only do returned items result in lost revenue, but the costs of outbound and return shipping and processing orders erode profits even further.
 The global research and advisory firm Forrester Research estimates that the return rate for online retailers is around 20 to 30 percent.